 “My bunk was the same since Notzitzim, and that’s exactly how we liked it.
 In Shoafim, when my bunk was split, it felt like the end of the world.
 It was actually a blessing in disguise.
 It forced me to branch out and become friends with girls that were right in front of my eyes for years - I was just never open to forming new relationships.
 You can become so close by Gesher, but only if you put in the effort, and that’s what is so special about it.
 I would’ve never made those friends if my bunk wasn’t split.

 When I look back, I couldn’t even tell you who was in my Gesher bunk, because we all were one banot, and we wouldn’t have been if we didn’t have that extra push.” – Alexa Jakubowitz

 Campers are invited to submit 3 bunk requests (in order of preference) via our Bunk Request Form, available in your child’s dashboard through CampMinder.
 Gesher campers may ONLY SUBMIT 1 request.
 There are no bunk requests for Taste of Ramah.
 Bunking requests are optional.

 Bunk requests will not be accepted via email.
 Bunking Request Forms are due by April 30, 2024.
 Forms received after the due date WILL NOT BE HONORED.

 While we cannot guarantee bunk requests will be fulfilled, we strive to honor at least one request.
 Please note that session length and physical bunk capacity may impact bunking.
 Bunking requests will be reviewed ONLY when ALL the following specifications are met:

-1. The bunk request form is received by the due date via CampInTouch.
+1. The bunk request form is received by April 30th, 2024 via CampInTouch.